 While AI holds an unfathomable promise for institutions of higher learning, its adoption in the education industry is still low (McKinsey Global Institute, 2017).
 A 2019 survey revealed that even though university leaders are aware of the significant role AI could play over the next 10-15 years, many are skeptical about its implementation.
 Studies show that only 41% of universities and colleges have a clear AI strategy in place.
 Also, cost remains a major impediment and it is, therefore, unsurprising that 57% of institutions have yet to allocate budget for AI projects (Pells, 2019)

+For history buffs, the history of elearning offers some deep insights into its origins.
 Online learning is a broad term that encompasses other modes of learning, such as blended learning and elearning.
 It is a subcategory of digital learning that simply means the use of online tools for learning.
 As Okojie et al. puts it, online learning is a form of learning that happens over the internet (Okojie, Mabel, & Tinukwa, 2020)

 This type of learning takes place in non-traditional settings, enabling students to engage in learning, regardless of the constraint of time, distance, or location.
 In other words, the lecturer and the student do not have to be in the same room for learning to occur.
 The very nature of online learning, as well as technological advancements, explain the reasons why it is becoming so prevalent.